 This award honors an individual who has made significant fundamental contributions to cancer research, either through a single scientific discovery or a body of work.

-Dr. Bissell received her award during the Opening Ceremony of the AACR Annual Meeting 2017 which was held Sunday, April 2, 2017, at the Washington Convention Center.
+Dr. Bertino received his award during the opening ceremony of the AACR Annual Meeting 2018, Sunday, April 15, 2018, at the McCormick Place North/South Convention Center.

 The American Association for Cancer Research Award for Lifetime Achievement in Cancer Research was first established in 2004 to honor individuals who have made significant fundamental contributions to cancer research, either through a single scientific discovery or a collective body of work.
 These contributions, whether they have been in research, leadership or mentorship, must have had a lasting impact on the cancer field and must have demonstrated a lifetime commitment to progress against cancer.

-Dr. Bissell is an inaugural Fellow of The AACR Academy.
+Dr. Bertino is an inaugural Fellow of the AACR Academy.